 No alcoholic beverages are authorized in the stadium on game day (except in the stadium suites, club seats, the club lounge, and the East Side Club).
 But….check this out: Alcoholic beverages are permitted during the following authorized hours by anyone 21 years of age or older.

-- For weekend games starting before 6 p.m., the open-container waiver shall be in effect from 8 a.m. until game start.
+- For weekend games starting before 6 p.m., the open-container waiver shall be in effect from 8 a.m. until the game start.

-- For weekend games starting at 6 p.m. or later, the open-container waiver shall be in effect from 12 p.m. until game start.
+- For weekend games starting at 6 p.m. or later, the open-container waiver shall be in effect from 12 p.m. until the game start.

-- For weekday games the open-container waiver shall be in effect from 4 p.m. until game start.
+- For weekday games the open-container waiver shall be in effect from 4 p.m. until the game start.

 I wrote a lot about football, but basketball is exciting at UCF as well.
 There are season ticket options available for that too.
 They play right in the CFE Arena and are a Division 1 team.
 Here is their schedule.
 Actually, once the UCF Nation gets going; it’s fantastic.

-Are you ready to tailgate?
+Are you ready for UCF sports and to tailgate?
 I’ll see you there.
 Go, Knights!